 - a) Write notes of the disclosure / event as soon as possible.
 Notes must be unbiased.
 Staff may only include a factual report of the events.
 Staff must not use their judgment or assessment about a statement made by the student.
-Staff must use the students' words in describing the events. - b) The notes must be comprehensive and contain as many details as possible, including date of disclosure(s). - d) Report on the matter internally. - e) Report on the matter to the Statutory Authorities (if applicable).
-Staff must refer to the section below Reporting a child safe matter.
+Staff must use the students' words in describing the events. - b) The notes must be comprehensive and contain as many details as possible, including date of disclosure(s). - c) Report on the matter internally. - d) Report on the matter to the Statutory Authorities (if applicable).
+Staff must refer to the section below Reporting a Child Safe Matter.

-All information about an event relating to a child safe matter is crucial to enable and facilitate the investigation.
-Staff must document all communications relating to a child safe matter.
+All information about an event relating to a Child Safe Matter is crucial to enable and facilitate the investigation.
+Staff must document all communications relating to a Child Safe Matter.